Skip to main content

 A key aspect of the ADA’s regulation of wellness programs is the concept of reasonable accommodation.
 An employer must provide accommodations that allow an employee with a disability to participate fully and earn any associated rewards.

 For instance, if a wellness program offers a reward for attending a series of nutrition seminars, the employer would need to provide a sign language interpreter for a deaf employee, unless doing so would cause an undue hardship.
-In a 15 employees, the ADA’s mandate for such accommodations does not apply, which can create significant barriers to participation for employees with disabilities.
+In a company with fewer than 15 employees, the ADA’s mandate for such accommodations does not apply, which can create significant barriers to participation for employees with disabilities.

 For workplaces with 15 or more employees, the ADA requires that wellness programs with medical inquiries be voluntary and provide reasonable accommodations, a mandate that does not extend to smaller employers.